nikitavoloboev/data/other/other.md

 - [Code Explorer](https://code-explorer.bypaulshen.com/) - Exploration of using space and semantics to help us read and understand code.
 - [‎ix.io](http://ix.io/) - command line pastebin.
 - [Devine's bookmarks](https://wiki.xxiivv.com/site/bookmarks.html)
+- [mandible](https://github.com/Imgur/mandible) - Ready-to-deploy uploader that you can run on AWS EC2 or Heroku.
+It accepts an image via a REST interface and returns information about a file.